 S&P 500 (context) 7,483 +0.00% US tape flat, 1.7% off its high — no external push

-The table reads as a study in stillness — the index, the currency and the US benchmark all effectively frozen, a rare triple-flat that underlines how thoroughly the market had already priced the USMCA outcome.
+The table reads as a study in stillness.
+The index, the currency and the US benchmark are all effectively frozen, a rare triple-flat that shows how thoroughly the market had priced the USMCA outcome.

-The one number that carries weight is the peso’s 52-week positioning: at 17.48 against a 17.13–18.83 range, USD/MXN sits near the strong end, meaning any fresh dollar demand has room to run before the band’s ceiling comes into play.
+The one number that carries weight is the peso’s 52-week positioning.
+At 17.48 against a 17.13–18.83 range, USD/MXN sits near the strong end, so any fresh dollar demand has room to run before the ceiling comes into play.

 (A live whole-market board appears above; the closes for the regional indices and currencies are carried there.)